Chapter 15 : Year 2: New Beginnings

 He slammed the door closed, and then he was gone.
 Again, whispered a voice inside Harry’s head.
 He has left you again.

 Ron had stayed clear of the office all afternoon.
 Harry had looked for him during lunch because he wanted to talk to him, but he hadn’t found him.
 Throughout the day, he had gone from worrying about their friendship to being angry with him.
 Why should Ron get away with being so incredibly insular?
-He actually believed the Daily Prophet – bloody Daily Prophet – over him!
-Not to mention the billions of times he had questioned Harry’s intentions with Ginny already.
-He was sick of it – he had been nothing but a perfectly good boyfriend, and all he got in return was this.
+He actually believed the Daily Prophet—bloody Daily Prophet—over Harry!
+Not to mention the billions of times he had questioned his intentions with Ginny already.
+Harry was fed up wtih it.
+He had been nothing but a perfectly good boyfriend, and all he got in return was this.